Parallel-in-time quantum simulation via Page and Wootters quantum time: Discussions

 The simulation of quantum systems has widely been considered the most important application of quantum computation since its conception \cite{feynman1982simulating}.
 Traditionally, the focus of quantum simulations has revolved around computing quantum states and physical quantities at a given time, harnessing the exponential growth of the Hilbert space of qubits to mimic the behavior of many-body systems.
 However, many fundamental quantities, such as correlation functions or the equilibrium state of a quantum system, are associated with large temporal sums of the previous.
 In this manuscript we have shown that by treating time itself quantum mechanically, which in a computational scheme corresponds to using clock-qubits, those quantities become readily accessible.

 This result arises from a fruitful analogy between the recent quantum time discussions in quantum foundations and quantum gravity fields, and the fields of quantum information and computation.
 More importantly, by developing quantum-time inspired algorithms, we have disclosed new important connections between the correlations contained in history states and the problem of equilibration of an isolated quantum system, thus unveiling a link to statistical mechanics as well.
 In particular, we have shown that the system-time entanglement is a good measure of equilibration, and as a by product, how the formalism provides a way to prepare approximate equilibrium states.
 Whether under proper conditions this can provide a useful scheme for studying thermalization as well is left for future investigations.
-These considerations show that, in addition to the practical applications of the various proposed algorithms, the framework we presented offers new insights that can be applied to diverse areas of many-body physics.
+These considerations show that, in addition to the practical applications of the various proposed algorithms, the framework we presented offers new insights that can be applied to diverse areas of many-body physics, and potentially to other scenarios where one needs to simulate non-unitary quantum processes (e.g., via linear combination of unitaries).

+A key advantage of our framework is that whatever compilation method one would use to transform $e^{-i Ht}$ into a sequence of gates for sequential deployment, can also be readily adapted to parallel deployment.
+While here we discuss Trotterization-approaches and the VHD algorithm, we note that parallel-in-time can be also combined with any form of state-of-the for compilation and compression.
+For instance, one could instead use tensor-network compilation techniques~\cite{gibbs2024deep,zhang2024scalable,gibbs2025learning} based on out-of-distribution generalization~\cite{caro2021generalization,caro2022outofdistribution}, and further reduce the depth of the circuit via parallelization.
+Such improvement, while quadratic in the circuit depth, should not be readily disregarded as quantum circuit runs are expected to be (1) expensive, and (2) slow in the foreseeable future, meaning that the reduction in the number of circuit runs our techniques offers could lead to significant financial and time savings.